Split extensions and KK-equivalences for quantum projective spaces: -equivalences for split exact sequences

-We will now recall how any split extension of \Cs algebras gives a KK-equivalence between the algebra \emph{in the middle} and the \Cs algebraic direct sum of the other two.
+We will now recall how any split extension of \Cs algebras gives a $KK$-equivalence between the algebra \emph{in the middle} and the \Cs algebraic direct sum of the other two.
 This relies on the following result, which in \cite{Bl98} is stated as an exercise. \begin{thm}[{\cite[Exercise 19.9.1]{Bl98}}] For any split exact sequence of graded separable $C^*$-algebras

-the element $[j] \oplus [s] \in KK(J \oplus B, E) $ is a KK-equivalence. \end{thm} An explicit inverse to the class $[j] \oplus [s] \in KK(J\oplus B, E) $ is also provided in \cite{Bl98}, through a construction known as the \emph{splitting homomorphism}.
-We will illustrate this result using Cuntz's quasi-homomorphism picture of KK-theory \cite{Cu87}, in which all the involved $C^*$-algebras are assumed to be trivial graded and $\sigma$-unital.
+the element $[j] \oplus [s] \in KK(J \oplus B, E) $ is a $KK$-equivalence. \end{thm} An explicit inverse to the class $[j] \oplus [s] \in KK(J\oplus B, E) $ is also provided in \cite{Bl98}, through a construction known as the \emph{splitting homomorphism}.
+We will illustrate this result using Cuntz's quasi-homomorphism picture of $KK$-theory \cite{Cu87}, in which all the involved $C^*$-algebras are assumed to be trivial graded and $\sigma$-unital.
 Our main references are the article \cite{Hig87} and the monograph \cite{JT91}.